 Mobile Device Emulator

 This allows for the browser to be viewed as if it were being used on an iPhone.
-There are also option for iPod touch and iPad viewing.
+There is also an option for iPod touch and iPad viewing.